 In fact, many instances of customer rudeness can be explained by the notion of the final straw.
 People who are on edge, under pressure, running late, beset by profound anxieties, are much more prone to crack when faced by everyday challenges.
 In these circumstances, lashing out at a shop-worker, a barista, a railway guard, or a health centre receptionist carries much less risk that venting all that rage and frustration on a boss, partner, friend or relative.
 Obviously, the fallout will not have an impact on their most important relationships – they may never see the retail worker again and they are being treated as convenient scapegoats.

 But what does this behaviour say about attitudes to retail workers or service personnel?
-By disregarding their feelings or refusing to contemplate how distressing abusive behaviour towards them must be, irate customers are displaying a troubling lack of empathy.
-Their disregard may also be a symptom of something even more troubling; a misplaced feeling of superiority towards people whose job it is to serve and a tendency to discount them.
+By disregarding their feelings or refusing to contemplate how distressing abusive behaviour towards them must be, irate customers are displaying a disturbing lack of empathy.
+Their disregard may also be a symptom of something even more alarming; a misplaced feeling of superiority towards people whose job it is to serve and a tendency to discount them.

 Either way, remind yourself that – even if circumstances are extremely stressful – we should always be capable of internalising our own feelings of rage and resentment, and should be able to present a polite façade.
 Discourtesy towards customer-facing staff should be a red flag; if you see this behaviour in other people, it is demonstrating an inability to control negative emotions, a lack of empathy or even a troubling sense of superiority and impunity – all of which are profoundly undesirable characteristics.